 The storyline of this game is filled with engaging experiences and a gripping twists and turns in gameplay.
 And while the environment may appeal linear at first, stepping aside from the main storyline and onto the side quests really lets you explore the open world elements of the game.
 The excellent gun battles, a fairly new ambiance, and an intriguing storyline make the Shadow of Chernobyl a fascinating achievement.

-18. Elite: Dangerous
+20. Elite: Dangerous

 Elite: Dangerous is a game for anyone who grew up looking up the stars, watching Star Trek or some variation thereof with their parents, and dreamt of being an astronaut and exploring the distant skies, or even galaxies.
 It’s one of the most enthralling and evocative space combat and trade sim games ever made.

 Starting with 1984’s success story Elite, and proceeding with Frontier: Elite II and Elite III, came the highly awaited Elite: Dangerous in the fall of 2014.
 Easily one of the best space explorer games, Elite: Dangerous is currently set in the year 3303 and has been running in sync with UTC +1286 years, around 45 years after Frontier: First Encounters (Elite III), the previous game in the series.

 Elite has an enormous open world which is basically the entire universe, and while the recently launched indie game No Man’s Sky does allow the users to explore the universe as well, the concept of Elite: Dangerous is completely different and in its own ways mesmerizing.

 Apart from Last of Us Part II, if there’s one game that got the ire of the gaming community only to redeem itself as the time passed is Death Stranding.
 Create by Hideo Kojima, Death Stranding is a post-apocalyptic cargo delivery SIM that will test your patience.
 But if you don’t give up and keep on playing the game, it will be rewarding at the end.